Imaging for Osteoarthritis: An Overview

 Additional, optional X-rays of the hip

-Findings of hip osteoarthritis from X-rays
+Common findings of hip osteoarthritis from X-rays

-• As the cartilage loss becomes severe, bone cysts and sclerotic remodeling (increased density of bone to fill the space formerly occupied by cartilage) is evident on the radiographs.
+• As cartilage loss becomes severe, bone cysts and sclerotic remodeling (increased density of bone to fill the space formerly occupied by cartilage) is evident on the radiographs.

 • Osteophytes (bone spurs) form opposite to the direction of cartilage loss and joint space narrowing.
 The osteophytes form in an attempt to stabilize the joints and compensate for the cartilage loss and narrowed joint space.